cao-nv/Attentions/README.md

-# Attentions module on CIFAR100 for ResNet34 and ResNet50
+# Attentions module: SE, BAM and CBAM on CIFAR100 for ResNet34 and ResNet50
-Cao Nguyen-Van
+Cao Nguyen-Van\
-`nguyenvancao@kaist.ac.kr`
+`nguyenvancao@kaist.ac.kr`\
 20184172

 # Requirements: